Escrow meaning, What does it mean to be in escrow Escrow meaning, What does it mean to be in escrow

 1. The Escrow Account

-An escrow account is a neutral holding place for the buyer’s funds, such as earnest money and down payments.
-The escrow agent, a third party, manages this account, ensuring that the funds are only released when all conditions of the sale are met.
-This might include passing a home inspection, completing an appraisal, or securing financing.
+An escrow account is when a third party is holding the buyer’s money for a transaction.
+This account is a neutral place where the buyer’s funds, such as earnest money and down payments, are being held.
+The escrow agent, who is a third party, is responsible for the account and makes sure that the funds are released only when the sale conditions are met.
+It could be that they are fulfilling a home inspection, getting an appraisal, or the like for the same.

 2. Escrow for Homebuyers